DigiBP/digibp-spiez/README.md

 ## Overall Health Insurance Process
 The figure below shows a simple visualization of our overall process.
-The following chapter is divided into 3 sections to give a comprehensive visualization of the digitalized Health insurance process:
+The following chapter is divided into 3 sections to give a comprehensive visualization of the digitalized health insurance process:
 - Basic insurance process
 - Additional insurance process
 - Calculate price